mluci567/A2_synthesizer/README.md

 * **User Interface:**
     * Built with GTK+ 3
     * Visualizes the selected oscillator waveform (without envelope) in a drawing area
-* **Concurrency:** Uses pthreads and a mutex to safely share synthesizer parameters between the GUI thread and the real-time audio thread

 ## Dependencies